adlai-nelson/urban_green_spaces/README.md

-This project contains the contents of Assignment 1 for IDCE 376: spatial databases for Adlai Nelson
+This project contains the contents of Assignment 1 for IDCE 376: Spatial Databases Adlai Nelson

 Contents:
+- code.txt (Contains record of functions required to read in, clean, and analyze data)
-- code.txt  (Contains code chunks)
+- code.sql (Contains code for SQL queries)
 - analysis_report.docx (report contianing detailed methods and results)